 WUStL: CGE PRIDE

 Linda Schreier, BS

-The primary objective of the Summer Institute in Genetic Epidemiology is to provide junior-level faculty and scientists, from minority groups that are under-represented in the sciences and/or who have a disability, with all-expenses-paid training and mentoring in genetic epidemiology and risk factors, so that they can competently and effectively develop independent research programs on cutting-edge Heart, Lung, Blood, and Sleep (HLBS) disorders.
-This initiative, to bring faculty and scientists particularly from minority groups into research, is important because of the major public health burden of these diseases, especially in minority populations.
+The primary objective of the Summer Institute in Cardiovascular Genetic Epidemiology is to provide junior-level faculty and scientists, with backgrounds that are underrepresented in the biomedical sciences and/or who have a disability, with all-expenses-paid training and mentoring in genetic epidemiology and risk factors, so that they can competently and effectively develop independent research programs on cutting-edge Heart, Lung, Blood, and Sleep (HLBS) disorders.
+This initiative, to bring faculty and scientists particularly from underrepresented backgrounds into research, is important because of the major public health burden of these diseases, especially in minority populations.

 Our Summer Institute program was designed to provide mentees with a working knowledge and appreciation for genetic epidemiology and bioinformatics methods, and to integrate these skills with their substantive research interests in CVD and HLBS problems.

 Participation in the program will require mentees to:

 - Participate in a 3-week Summer Institute in Cardiovascular Genetic Epidemiology during each of two summers;